The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Beyond Mere Apportionment: Evaluating the Fairness of House Sizes and District Sizes

 Or, we might also seek to compare the overall apportionments with the U.S.\ in different years.
 On the one hand, such comparisons lie strictly beyond the scope of the apportionment problem itself, since whether Congressional representation was fairly chosen in the past should not, as a matter of logical or ethical principle, affect the problem of finding the best apportionment in the present.
 On the other hand, in, any political debate over whether the House of Representatives should be expanded from its current size, inevitably it will be asked whether a proposed apportionment in 2020 would be more or less fair than was the apportionment made in 1920.

-Unlike assessments within a fixed population, these sorts of judgements can have no definitive answer until we agree further on fair terms of comparison.
-Do we care about the absolute number of affected people, weighted by their degree of misrepresentation, since the total utility or disutility of political decisions made by a (possibly unrepresentative) government will likely scale proportionally to the size of the affected population?
-Or do we care most about the typical or average per-capita level of distortion of democratic voice resulting from an apportionment and/or districting, which might provide a better measure of intrinsic disproportionality amongst individuals making up the populations of very different sizes?
+Unlike most types of assessment within a fixed population, these sorts of judgements really can have no definitive answer until we agree further on fair terms of comparison.
+Do we care about the absolute number of affected people, weighted by their degree of misrepresentation, since the total ``anti-democratic disutility'' of political decisions made by a (possibly unrepresentative) government will likely scale proportionally to the size of the affected population?
+Or do we care most about a typical or average per-capita level of distortion of democratic voice, resulting from an apportionment and/or districting, which might provide a better measure of intrinsic disproportionality amongst individuals making up populations of very different sizes?